 All Home Workers Need One Permanent Desk

 Decide on a place in the home and claim it as your own.
 Though we hear supposed success stories of working at the dining table, in the long term this is never a practical solution.
 Make an area of the room your own; even better, create your own office, no matter how small.
 Can you really FaceTime a potential client in the kitchen in front of a load of dirty dishes?
+Furthermore, on the subject of a video conferencing api call, it is essential to have a professional background to ensure that you are handling yourself professionally in front of your colleagues and clients.

 Think of who may be in the home during your working day.
 Do you need complete quietness and privacy to make Skype calls?
 If so, will a family member most likely disrupt you?
 It is best practice to have the area and such solutions prepped before you begin to work from home.
 That way, when you do start, all you need do is turn up and begin working!